mokyue/mokyue/README.md

 👁️ **Others**

-- `💼 I’m currently employed at Netease.`
+- `💼 I’m currently employed at Netease`
-- `🙇🏻 I’m currently learning DirectX.`
+- `🙇🏻 I’m currently learning DirectX`
-- `🖼️ I’m playing Stable Diffution for fun, amateur Lora model trainer.`
+- `🖼️ I’m playing Stable Diffution for fun, amateur Lora model trainer`
-- `⛱️ I'm planning a trip during the outbreak.`
+- `⛱️ I'm planning a trip during the outbreak`
-- `☕ A cup of coffee a day, with 4 shots of espresso.`
+- `☕ A cup of coffee a day, with 4 shots of espresso`
-- `🚭 No smoking.`
+- `🚭 Non-smoker`